-A quick and easy recipe for a natural fabric stain remover for laundry care that is safe, nontoxic, hypoallergenic and effective!
+A quick tutorial for an easy natural fabric stain remover recipe for laundry care that is safe, nontoxic, hypoallergenic and effective!

 I've been wanting to make a non-toxic stain remover for a while, and just finally got around to it!
 This will join my non-toxic and gentle laundry detergent and natural fabric softener that I've been using for over a year and half.
 I've been noticing that when I used my go-to fabric stain remover on the clothes (OxiClean), it would have the artificial fragrance comes with the chemicals, especially since I use no artificial ingredients in my homemade laundry detergent.